 The Lyra Report findings:

 - Color documents reduce search time by as much as 80%

 - Color construction plans reduce errors by 80%

 - Color “blueprints” increase learning and retention by 78%

 The Paperless Office – We Are Not Quite There Yet

 The flipside of the color construction plan argument is the idea of a paperless office.
 Why not just eliminate paper completely?

 The problem with that concept is that it doesn’t jive very well with reality, especially in AEC.
 There is always a need for physical wide-format plans.
-One way companies have tried to get around this is by sharing files either via email or online plan rooms.
+Companies have tried to get around this by sharing files via email or online plan rooms.
 However, the issue that continually presents itself is that, eventually, someone will need a physical sheet to take to the field.

-In addition to file sharing, another way construction companies have tried to support the paperless effort is by incorporating some type of on-screen estimating software.
-These software applications allow an estimator to handle “take offs” right on the screen.
-Although there is a value to this, sooner or later a sheet will need to be printed for the field crew.
+In addition to file sharing, construction companies have tried to support the paperless effort by incorporating some on-screen estimating software.
+These software applications allow an estimator to handle “take-offs” on-screen.
+Although there is value to this, a sheet will need to be printed for the field crew sooner or later.